-Notwithstanding this, Bapcor recognises that a sustainable and successful business is impacted by the engagement of employees, delivery of shareholder wealth and optimisation of business operations in an affordable, social and environmentally responsible manner.
+Notwithstanding this, Bapcor recognises that a sustainable and successful business is dependant on the engagement of team members, delivery of shareholder wealth and optimisation of business operations in an affordable, social and environmentally responsible manner.
 Bapcor takes an integrated sustainability approach, aligning company values and strategic direction with positive outcomes for Bapcor's stakeholders and the wider community in which it operates.
 Bapcor views investment in these areas as an important driver of long-term performance and value creation.